personal growth and travel blog on my canvas homepage banner image

 Saying Goodbye to My Home in the Coffee Village in Wayanad

 I woke up at 7:45, showered, and made breakfast: onion parathas and tea.
-We had to check out.
+We had to check out of the homestay.
 Every raw vegetable was to be made and everything to be packed.
 I did the dishes, cleaned the kitchen, and heated the dinner leftovers.
 The food was on the table all night.
 There was no fridge.
 I boiled potatoes and washed okra.
-My partner Sagar and I walked around on the porch facing the estate, finally sitting down for a bit.
+My partner, Sagar, and I walked around on the porch facing the estate, finally sitting down for a bit.
 By 11:30, I started to work.
 Just an hour and a half and then I’ll finish the rest of cooking.
 Sagar was working, too.
 He would do all the packing.
 I would wrap up all the food things.
 At 1, I got up and strolled around a bit.
 From the porch, I called, “Shobha, Shobha,” as she had asked me to do the previous evening.

 READ MORE